aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/file-compression/compress-multiple-files/_index.md

 title: zip multiple files c# – Effortless Compression with Aspose.Zip for .NET
 linktitle: How to Compress Multiple Files
 second_title: Aspose.Zip .NET API for Files Compression & Archiving
 description: Learn how to zip multiple files c# using Aspose.Zip for .NET.
-This step‑by‑step guide shows how to add files to zip, create zip archive c#, and run a C# zip file example.
+This step‑by‑step guide shows how to add files to zip, create zip archive c#, and run a C# zip file example c#.
 weight: 13
 url: /net/file-compression/compress-multiple-files/
-date: 2025-12-09
+date: 2026-02-25
 ---

 {{< blocks/products/pf/main-wrap-class >}}